Timmosky/Data-Analytics-Portfolio/README(Konga).md

 # About the data
-Konga retail store data of customers’ transactions for the year 2023 and Q1 2024
+Sales analysis of Konga retail store data of customers’ transactions for the year 2023 and Q1 2024

-•	302, 011 records
+Number of records: 302, 011

+## Business Questions:

+•	What are the 2 best-selling product categories?

+•	What drives the revenue?

+•	What do our best customers look like?

 ## Customer key terms
 •	Regular – Customers who signed up for regular membership